Spyderisk/Access-Tool/README.md

 After the files are retrieved from the Git service using a command such as ```git pull```, kraken can then be used to load them into Microsoft Access, forming a complete GUI application in the normal Access way.
-Microsoft Access and Microsoft Windows are still needed to run the source code, but we can now see what needs to be done to remove them.
+Microsoft Access and Microsoft Windows are still needed to run the source code, but we can now see what needs to be done to remove this dependency.

-In the meantime, Access development has become repeatable, using standard development tools.
+But for now, we have solved the important step of making Access development repeatable, using standard development tools.

 # Technical overview

 kraken is a Python 3 program to dump the contents of a Microsoft Access database program to diffable plain text.
-An Access application (often confusingly called an "Access Database") contains:
+An Access application (often confusingly called an "Access Database") is made of these components:

 * data in an SQL database, accessible by rows and columns using the SQL language
 * graphical forms created with a GUI form builder, containing buttons and other GUI objects